 The DanceMoves sequence was captured by Philips on location in Veghel with the help of a professional production company, a self-built capture rig, and volunteer actors.
 The sequence has not been used for the development of any standard.
 It consists of 449 frames @ 15 Hz, and was captured using a linear rig of six Azure Kinect cameras.
 The total size of the rig is about 60 cm wide.
 Due to limitations with the capture system (a single laptop with USB 3 interface) the frame rate was limited to 15 fps.

-As the depth maps of the Azure Kinect cameras were cropped compared to the texture frames, Philips has generated new depth maps using Immersive Video Depth Estimator (IVDE) 8.0 [5.3.3] by Pozań University of Technology.
+As the depth maps of the Azure Kinect cameras were cropped compared to the texture frames, Philips has generated new depth maps using Immersive Video Depth Estimator (IVDE) 8.0 [MD-13] by Pozań University of Technology.
 We have used the default parameters of the software, except that we disabled temporal enhancement.
 Each frame was estimated in parallel and the resulting YUV files were concatenated.

 NOTE: Visual inspection of the depth maps shows that the quality of the depth maps is below that of Breakfast, and this has an impact on the evaluation.